Zacks Investment Research Lowers Investcorp Credit Management BDC (NASDAQ:ICMB) to Hold

-Investcorp Credit Management BDC (NASDAQ:ICMB) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
+Zacks Investment Research lowered shares of Investcorp Credit Management BDC (NASDAQ:ICMB) from a buy rating to a hold rating in a research report sent to investors on Wednesday morning, Zacks.com reports.

 According to Zacks, “Investcorp Credit Management BDC Inc. is a business development company.
 It invests primarily in the debt of U.S. middle-market companies.
 Investcorp Credit Management BDC Inc., formerly known as CM Finance Inc., is based in New York, United States. “

-Separately, Raymond James restated a “buy” rating on shares of Investcorp Credit Management BDC in a research report on Thursday, September 24th.
+Separately, Raymond James reaffirmed a buy rating on shares of Investcorp Credit Management BDC in a research report on Thursday, September 24th.

-Investcorp Credit Management BDC (NASDAQ:ICMB) last issued its quarterly earnings results on Saturday, November 14th.
-The company reported $0.20 earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.20.
+Investcorp Credit Management BDC (NASDAQ:ICMB) last issued its earnings results on Saturday, November 14th.
+The company reported $0.20 earnings per share for the quarter, hitting the consensus estimate of $0.20.
 Investcorp Credit Management BDC had a positive return on equity of 11.40% and a negative net margin of 63.72%.
 The company had revenue of $6.97 million for the quarter, compared to analyst estimates of $6.94 million.
-On average, equities analysts expect that Investcorp Credit Management BDC will post 0.79 earnings per share for the current fiscal year.
+Analysts anticipate that Investcorp Credit Management BDC will post 0.79 EPS for the current fiscal year.

+The firm also recently disclosed a None dividend, which was paid on Monday, January 4th.
+Investors of record on Thursday, December 10th were issued a $0.18 dividend.
+This represents a yield of 16.5%.
+The ex-dividend date of this dividend was Wednesday, December 9th.
+Investcorp Credit Management BDC’s dividend payout ratio is presently 58.25%.

 Investcorp Credit Management BDC Company Profile